Jonghyun: Personal life

-Death
+Death and funeral

 In December 2017, Jonghyun rented an apartment in Cheongdam-dong, Gangnam District in southeastern Seoul for two days.
 He checked in at 12:00 PM KST on December 18, 2017.
-Later that day, at 4:42 PM, Jonghyun's older sister, Kim So-dam, made an initial call to emergency responders, reporting that she believed he intended to commit suicide, because he had sent her a number of messages on KakaoTalk with words such as "last goodbye" and "say I did well".
+Later that day, at 4:42 PM, Jonghyun's older sister, Kim So-dam, made an initial call to emergency responders, reporting that she believed he intended to kill himself, because he had sent her a number of messages on KakaoTalk with words such as "last goodbye" and "say I did well".
 He was last seen at a convenience store next to the apartment.

 Jonghyun was found unconscious by the police and rescue workers at around 6:10 PM in the apartment he rented.
 He was immediately brought to Konkuk University Hospital in a state of cardiac arrest.
-He received emergency CPR treatment.
-However, he failed to regain consciousness and was pronounced dead at the hospital at around 6:32 PM, aged 27.
+He received emergency treatment, but failed to regain consciousness and was pronounced dead at the hospital at around 6:32 PM, aged 27.
 Investigators believe he died from inhaling either toxic fumes or smoke, as they discovered coal briquettes burnt on a frying pan upon arriving at the apartment.
-The police stated that, at the request of Jonghyun's family, a post-mortem would not be carried out, and they declared his death a possible suicide.
+The police stated that, at the request of Jonghyun's family, a post-mortem would not be carried out, and they declared his death a probable suicide.

 Jonghyun's funeral was held in Asan Medical Center's funeral hall in Pungnam-dong, Seoul, starting the afternoon of December 19.
 Celebrities, such as BTS, IU, BoA, Girls' Generation, and Exo, and fans attended the three-day public funeral.
 Moreover, international fans also paid tribute to the singer around the world.
-On December 21, following the public funeral, Jonghyun was moved from the hospital to a private funeral attended only by his family and close friends, and was then laid to rest in an undisclosed location.
+On December 21, following the public funeral, Jonghyun was moved from the hospital to a private funeral attended only by his family and close friends, and was then buried in an undisclosed location.

 Jonghyun's death was linked to depression by various media outlets.
 Following Jonghyun's death, fellow singer and friend Nine9, of the band Dear Cloud, posted on Instagram Jonghyun's suicide note which he had sent to her two or three days before his December 9 concert.
 The note referred to a "devouring" depression and his struggles with fame.
 Nine9 was alarmed by the note and was advised by her agency to keep in touch with Jonghyun.
-She had tried to help him, but this only "delayed his passing" and "did not prevent it".
+She had tried to help him, but this only "delayed" his death and "did not prevent it".